 Decide if you want to place all components (filament spool, power supply, display, control boards) inside the 3D printer cabinet or outside.
 It is best to choose non-flammable material for DIY 3D printer enclosure instead of using ordinary boxes, polystyrene and other combustible materials.
 Besides, a smoke detector inside the box can help you prevent fire.

 The simplest, fastest and cheapest DIY 3D printer enclosure is made of a shipping box.
 The big cardstock boxes can be found in numerous households and at post offices.
 You can go with a size bigger than your home machine with enough space for all the moving parts.

 It is quick to cut “windows” and “doors” in your cardstock box and place it over the 3D printer.
 If you need to upgrade your machine or access it, all you have to do is remove your self-made cabinet.

 Pros: cheap (often 100% free), easy and fast to make.

 Cons: flammable, extremely dangerous, requires a smoke detector and your control.

 2. Plastic Boxes

 The market has many transparent plastic boxes, which you can turn into a DIY 3D printer enclosure.
-You will need your time, some skills and instructions (or your fantasy) to build such a printer cabinet yourself.
-But the variety of containers make it easy to find the right size and price.
+You will need your time, some skills and instructions (or your fantasy) to build such a 3D printer cabinet yourself.
+But the variety of containers makes it easy to find the right size and price.